-She picked up piece after piece of rag doll: the button mouth, a piece of raggedy hair, and fragment of dress.
+She picked up piece after piece of rag doll: the button mouth, a piece of raggedy hair, and a fragment of its cloth dress.
 She loyally picked up every piece, the same way she had done since the diagnosis.
 Then she heard him.

 “Where is she?
 Where is she?”

 She followed the voice to their bedroom, and there he was, on the floor, running his hands up and down the floorboard as if something might magically materialize if he just rubbed hard enough.
-It pained her to see him now when she could still see him so clearly before.
+It pained her to see him as he was now when she could still see him so clearly as he was before.

-The fading purple mane, now a sickly gray color, and even his eyes were stained gray with cataracts he refused to admit were there.
+The fading purple mop of hair, now a sickly gray color, and even his eyes were stained gray with cataracts he refused to admit were there.
 Doctors said it didn’t matter.
 He didn’t have much time left anyway.
 It wasn’t “worth the trouble.”

 Oh, but if only they knew how much he was worth to her.

 She walked over to her side of the bed and sat down, just watching.
 Not too long ago, he would’ve heard her come in.
 Now, he didn’t even glance up.
 She’d have to take him to get his hearing checked next.